marcusventin/makersbnb/README.md

 # MakersBnB

 ## Motivation
-This project enables registered users to
+This project enables registered users to:
     (1) interact with a web interface to list properties on a databse;
     (2) request to rent properties for a night;
-    (3) respond to requests made against their own properties
+    (3) respond to requests made against their own properties.

 It is intended to satisfy the following user stories:
 > As a customer and landlord,